windup/windup-openshift/README.md

 1. change all the `"image"` values to point to `docker.io/<your_docker_id>/` instead of `docker.io/windup3/`

 ## OpenShift template deployment
-There are two different ways for deploying RHAMT on OpenShift based upon if you have [`cluster-admin privileges`](https://docs.openshift.org/latest/architecture/additional_concepts/authorization.html#roles): if you have those privileges you can go decide to follow [Template deployment in OpenShift catalog](#template-deployment-in-openshift-catalog) (because you can operate on the default `openshift` project) or [Import template in Openshift Web Console](#import-template-in-openshift-web-console) otherwise you can just go with the latter approach ([Import template in Openshift Web Console](#import-template-in-openshift-web-console))
+There are two different ways for deploying RHAMT on OpenShift based upon if you have [`cluster-admin privileges`](https://docs.openshift.org/latest/architecture/additional_concepts/authorization.html#roles): if you have those privileges you can decide to follow [Template deployment in OpenShift catalog](#template-deployment-in-openshift-catalog) (because you can operate on the default `openshift` project) or [Import template in Openshift Web Console](#import-template-in-openshift-web-console) otherwise you can just go with the latter approach ([Import template in Openshift Web Console](#import-template-in-openshift-web-console))

 ### Template deployment in OpenShift catalog
 1. login to Openshift: `$ oc login`